osulibraries/generate_osul_accession_identifiers/README.md

 * When the form is saved the sequence is incremented if the identifier still matches the given expected identifier.

-* If the identifier matches the expected identifier but was found to be identical to another identifier in the repository*, when the sequence is incremented it will update the third part of the identifier with the value of the updated sequence before the accession saves.
+* If the identifier matches the expected identifier but was found to be identical to another identifier in the repository**, when the sequence is incremented it will update the third part of the identifier with the value of the updated sequence before the accession saves.

 * If any of the first three parts of the identifier are modified by the user, and no longer match the given expected identifier, the sequence will NOT be incremented.

 * If the first three parts of the expected identifier are accepted but something is added to the fourth part, the sequence will still be incremented.

 * If the form is missing required information and fails validation after it is submitted it will be kicked back to the create view.
-When this happens the plugin will check if the sequence was incremented when the Accession was submitted the first time and decrement the sequence if it was.
-It will follow the same logic the next time the Accession is submitted.
+When this happens the plugin will decrement the sequence if it was incremented when the Accession was first submitted.